All Year: Yes

 Resident volunteers work 32 hours a week (generally 4 eight-hour days).

-We are a working ranch on 55 acres in a remote setting more than 15 miles from town or bus.
+We are a working ranch on 15 acres in a remote setting more than 15 miles from town or bus.
 We are not within walking distance of town or bus transportation but can provide transportation to town and buses almost every day.
 Cell phones do not work on the ranch so guests must go into town to use their cell phones and/or purchase a phone card so they can make long distance call from the land line phone at the ranch.
 Internet access is available on a limited basis (no downloading without permission).
-We have several vehicles for ranch use and allow some resident volunteers to use them on a limited basis.

 We prefer at least two week stays; no maximum stay requirement.
 Help is always needed year around.